tmtarpinian/currency/README.md

 ---

 ## Improvement
 This project was originally started to write two algorithms.
 Those two files, along with the `bonus.rb`, don't warrant a Gemfile, environment.rb, or a file dedicated to controlling the CLI.
-However, the `bonus.rb` can be utilized for the basis of a small CLI Ruby app.
+However, going forward, the `bonus.rb` can be reworked as the basis of a small CLI Ruby app.

 ### Stories
-To expand these initial files to a CLI Ruby app, the next tasks might look like this:
+To expand the `bonus.rb`file to a CLI Ruby app, the next tasks might look like this:

 - [ ] FEAT: Create a CLI file
 - [ ] BUILD: Create a Gemfile, environment file, and bundler